What is Transformational Thinking?

 September 28, 2020

-I think this painting captures the essence of transformational thinking in such a beautiful way.
+An ocean wave captures the essence of transformational thinking in such a beautiful way.
 Transformational thinking is about transforming the way you think and encourages seeing the bigger picture.
-Instead of holding onto negative thoughts that lead to resistance and frustration, transformational thinkers see those disruptive thoughts as they rise like a wave.
-They get out from under them by assessing negative thoughts and making adjustments to move into the flow.
+Instead of holding onto negative thoughts that lead to resistance and frustration, transformational thinkers see the disruptive thoughts as they rise, and get out from under them.
+They assess the thoughts and make adjustments to move into the flow.
 It's the equivalent of riding the wave instead of being crushed by it, and it leaves you feeling inspired and refreshed.
 It's simple, yet the effects are remarkable.

 Executives and working professionals are quickly turning to this new way of thinking because the results are incredible.
 There are tons of books and courses that teach problem-solving, analytical and critical thinking, and many other professional development skills.
 However, the real foundation for being more innovative and creative is changing the way you think.